dcunited001/dcunited001.github.io/_pages/quotes.md

 > can't hope but find themselves simply controlled and merely
 > predicted.

+> Nihilism's not supposed to be a drug, but it's a lot like alcohol
+> and both are legal.

 > Every man is born as many men and dies not, but becomes every man.

 > There are many ways to live life and not all of them equally deserve